sap-tutorials/Tutorials/tutorials/hana-dbx-hcc/hana-dbx-hcc.md

     * SQL parsing to detect potential errors
     * Code completion of schema objects
     * SQL formatting
-    * SQL viewers for HTML, XML, JSON, binary, and spatial
+    * SQL viewers for spatial
     * Results can be downloaded in a CSV
     * Ability to run statements in the background
     * Ability to run statements against multiple instances